 When you arrive for your initial examination, one of our friendly team members will greet you and show you how to use our computerized check-in station, which will inform our entire orthodontic team that you are here.
 This is one of the numerous ways in which we use technology to keep us efficient.

 After we have obtained a completed patient information form and privacy consent form from you, our treatment coordinator will take you on a tour of our facilities.
-Following this, she will take some facial and intraoral pictures of you with a digital camera, which Dr. Tocchio will use in his assessment of any existing orthodontic condition.
-Dr. Tocchio will then conduct a thorough clinical exam and discuss his findings with you and answer your questions.
+Following this, she will take some facial and intraoral pictures of you with a digital camera, which Dr. Singh will use in his assessment of any existing orthodontic condition.
+Dr. Singh will then conduct a thorough clinical exam and discuss his findings with you and answer your questions.

 There is no such thing as a “dumb” question, so please don’t be shy about asking us anything!
 After your initial visit, we want you to feel confident, better educated, and fully informed.
 We know that orthodontic treatment is an investment that will last a lifetime, and that choosing the right orthodontist is an important part of the process.